jlpteaching/dinocpu/documentation/single-stepping.md

 This command prompt will take a variety of different inputs:

 ```
+Help for the single stepper:
+ Note: Registers print the value *stored* in that register.
+The wires print
+ the *current* value on the wire for that cycle.

  Printing registers
  ------------------
  print reg <num>  : print the value in register